-Constructivism will enable pupils to build new knowledge and concepts based on existing knowledge or schema that they have.
-The teacher assists pupils to acquire new knowledge and solve problems through pupil-centred active learning.
+Constructivism is an approach which says that all pupils build new knowledge and concepts based on existing knowledge or schema that they already have.
+The teacher helps pupils learn to acquire new knowledge and solve problems through pupil-centred active learning.